PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 ![Cuneiform for Salesforce: Data Health Report Examples](img/reports.gif)

-> Each of the reports in this collection provides a specific set of insights into your Salesforce data and can be customized to meet your specific data quality needs.
-Use these reports to explore the shape, health, and reliability of your Salesforce data.

 This repository manages our collection of thoughtfully curated data quality and technical health reports.
+Each of the reports in this collection provides a specific set of insights into your Salesforce data and can be customized to meet your specific data quality needs.

-Use these reports with any Cuneiform for Salesforce product to help you get started with your data quality journey.
+- Use these reports with any Cuneiform for Salesforce product to help you get started with your data quality journey.
-> These reports are 100% free and are designed to be customized and adapted to meet your organization's specific needs.
-[Install Cuneiform for CRM today](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2956001507/Setup+Field+and+Data+Management) and use these reports to explore the shape, health, and reliability in your data.
+- Use these reports to explore the shape, health, and reliability, and usage trends of your Salesforce data.
+- Customize, extend, and adapt these reports to meet your organization's specific needs.

+> [Install Cuneiform for CRM today](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2956001507/Setup+Field+and+Data+Management) and start profiling your Salesforce data today!

 ## What Is Cuneiform for Salesforce?